Side hustles take center stage in paying bills for Hollywood workers on strike

 “I’ve made the equivalent of one full mortgage payment so far this month,” he said.
 “I’m fully committed to snow globes right now.
 No joke,” he said.

-As the strikes near historic records, industry funds offering help are juggling intense demand.
+As the strikes near historic records, and with renewed contract talks for writers continuing Thursday, industry funds offering help are juggling intense demand.

 “In the past month our counselors have been reporting an increase in applicants facing eviction notices, utility shutoffs and mortgage foreclosures.
 And we know that even a quick end to the current strikes will not put an end to people’s financial hardships for quite some time,” Keith McNutt, executive director of the Entertainment Community Fund’s western region, said Friday.